-Note: Typically, adaptations other than OpenGL come with a set of limitations as they are unlikely to provide a feature set that's 100% compatible with OpenGL.
+Note: Typically, adaptations other than the default one come with a set of limitations as they are unlikely to provide a feature set that's 100% compatible with OpenGL.
 However, these adaptations may provide their own specific advantages in certain areas.
 For more information on the various adaptations, refer to the sections below.

-The OpenGL adaptation is the default adaptation, which is capable of providing the full Qt Quick 2 feature set.
-For more details, see OpenGL Adaptation.
+When using OpenGL directly, the default adaptation is capable of providing the full Qt Quick 2 feature set.
+For more details, see Default Adaptation.

 The OpenVG adaptation is an alternative renderer for Qt Quick 2 that renders the contents of the scene graph using OpenVG commands to provide hardware-accelerated 2D vector and raster graphics.
 For more details, see OpenVG Adaptation.